 The crew at Lakeshore State Park spends over 4,000 hours between April and November working to maintain the prairies.
 This includes planting and mowing, as well as removing invasive species by a variety of methods.
 Additionally, the park welcomes volunteers to assist in this process, while educating the public about the prairies.

 Contact Us

-If you are interested in volunteering, have any questions about your visit or if you would like to share your experience or photos with us, please feel free to contact us or visit our Facebook page.
+If you are interested in volunteering, have any questions about your visit or if you would like to share your experience or photos with us, please feel free to contact us: